Duke Snider

 Edwin Donald "Duke" Snider (September 19, 1926 – February 27, 2011), nicknamed "the Duke of Flatbush", was an American professional baseball player.
-Primarily a center fielder, he spent most of his Major League Baseball (MLB) career playing for the Brooklyn/Los Angeles Dodgers (1947–1962), later playing one season each for the New York Mets (1963) and San Francisco Giants (1964).
+Primarily a center fielder, he spent most of his Major League Baseball (MLB) career playing for the Brooklyn / Los Angeles Dodgers (1947–1962), later playing one season each for the New York Mets (1963) and San Francisco Giants (1964).

 Snider was named to the National League (NL) All-Star roster eight times and was the NL Most Valuable Player (MVP) runner-up in 1955.
 In his 16 seasons with the Dodgers, he helped lead the team to six World Series, with victories in 1955 and 1959.
 He was elected to the National Baseball Hall of Fame in 1980.

 Early life

-Born in Los Angeles, Snider was nicknamed "Duke" by his father at age 5 as the result of a self-confident swagger that caused his parents to say he carried himself like royalty.
-Growing up in Southern California, Snider was a gifted all-around athlete, playing basketball, football, and baseball at Compton High School, class of 1944.
+Snider was born in Los Angeles.
+He was nicknamed "Duke" by his father at age 5 as the result of a self-confident swagger that caused his parents to say he carried himself like royalty.
+Snider was a gifted all-around athlete, playing basketball, football, and baseball at Compton High School, class of 1944.
 He was a strong-armed quarterback, who reportedly could throw the football 70 yards.

 Minor leagues

-Spotted by one of Branch Rickey's scouts in the early 1940s, he was signed to a baseball contract out of high school in 1943.
+Snider was spotted by one of Branch Rickey's scouts in the early 1940s, and he was signed to a baseball contract out of high school in 1943.
 He played briefly for the Montreal Royals of the International League in 1944 (batting twice) and for the Newport News Dodgers in the Piedmont League in the same year.
 After serving in the U.S. Navy in 1945 and part of 1946, he came back to play for the Fort Worth Cats that year, and also for St. Paul in 1947.

 Major leagues

+Snider earned a tryout with the Brooklyn Dodgers during their spring training in 1947.
+He got a single in his first major league at bat, in the second Dodgers game of the 1947 season on April 17.
+He played in 39 more games that season, and became a friend of Jackie Robinson before he was sent to the St. Paul team in early July.
+Snider returned to the Dodgers at the end of the season in time for the World Series against the New York Yankees.
+After spring training with the Dodgers, he started the 1948 season with Montreal, and after posting a .327 average was called up to Brooklyn in August and played in 53 games.